andrei-1111/lod_api_docs/add_file.rst

 The URL for this method includes two parameters.

 - language_code is a locale code like "en-gb" where "en" the 2 character ISO language code for English and "gb" is the 2 character ISO country code for Great Britain.
+If you don't know the language code, you can use "detect-language" instead of a language code and onDemand will attempt to detect the language.
 - filename is the original name of the file.
 It needs to be url encoded.

 Files are then used to generate quotes.
 If a file is not used in a quote